shahviraj/esh_ddim_code/README.md

 ```bash
 python ddim_inference.py generate
 ```
-to generate channel matrices.Then,
+to generate channel matrices.
+Then,
 ```bash
 python ddim_inference.py concatenate
 ```
 to concatenate the generated matrices.
+The above description is for the quadriga dataset.
+A version for the DeepMIMO dataset will be updated.

 ## References